rA3ka/anon-relay-docker/README.md

 # Deploy anon relay using Docker

-Deploy a Anon Relay using docker and participate in expanding the Anyone network.
+Deploy a Anon Relay using Docker and participate in expanding the Anyone Network.

 ## To run locally